Show All Answers

 Each county and municipality has different rules for developing property, establishing a business license, etc. Therefore, it is very important to determine which jurisdiction your property is located in.
 The Town of Summerville’s regulations apply only to those properties located within the Town of Summerville’s limits.
-Contact the Planning and Economic Development Department to confirm whether your property is located within the Town of Summerville.
+The Town has an Online Property Lookup Tool available here which allows users to search for a property by TMS, owner or address and find information on zoning, ownership, town council, and more.
+You can also contact the Planning Department to confirm whether your property is located within the Town of Summerville.

-You can find the zoning of your property on the Town’s Zoning Map and referencing the Town’s Zoning Ordinance or by contacting or visiting the Planning and Economic Development Department and requesting that information.
+You can find the zoning of your property on the Town’s Zoning Map (click here for the Interactive Property Lookup Tool) and referencing the Town’s Unified Development Ordinance or by contacting or visiting the Planning Department and requesting that information.
 Our staff can look up the zoning for your property with your address or tax map number.

-Prior to filling out and submitting forms, it is recommended that you consult with Planning and Economic Development Department staff and schedule a pre-application meeting.
+Prior to filling out and submitting an online application through our Citizenserve portal, it is required that you consult with Planning Department staff and schedule a pre-application meeting.

-Regulations for property development within the Town of Summerville is governed by the Town’s Code of Ordinances, as well as regulations by other governmental agencies such as FEMA and the U.S. Corps of Engineers.
-The Planning and Economic Development Department is available to assist you.
+Regulations for property development within the Town of Summerville is governed by the Town’s Unified Development Ordinance, as well as regulations by other governmental agencies such as FEMA and the U.S. Corps of Engineers.
+The Planning Department is available to assist you.
 Contact our staff to speak with a planner about your specific project.

 Whether or not a property is eligible for subdivision requires the analysis of several factors, including the zoning district, road frontage and access, total acreage, as well as a number of other items.
-Most plat and subdivision plan review is handled by the Town’s Engineering department, in coordination with the Planning and Economic Development department.
+Most plat and subdivision plan review is handled by the Town’s Engineering department, in coordination with the Planning Department.
 Contact our staff to speak with someone about your specific project.

 Building setback is the minimum distance that a building can be from your property line.
 Building setbacks can vary by zoning district, building type (primary vs. accessory), and the nature of the adjacent property.
-Please contact the Planning and Economic Development Department to confirm your setbacks.
+Please contact the Planning Department to confirm your setbacks.

-Addresses are assigned by the Planning and Economic Development Department for each building on a property that is habitable (residential or commercial).
+Addresses are assigned by the Planning Department for each building on a property that is habitable (residential or commercial).
 These addresses are coordinated with the County and entered into the E911 system for emergency services delivery.
 Only the Town can assign or change addresses within its boundaries.
-Please contact us to obtain or change an address.
+Please contact us or submit an Address Assignment Application through the Planning, Zoning, and Engineering section of the Citizenserve portal to obtain or change an address.

-The purpose of the Commercial Design Review Board is to ensure the development of commercial corridors within the Town of Summerville that contribute to a sense of place and pride and further strengthen the integrity of Summerville’s historic and best characteristics.
-Commercial development, new and major exterior modifications, is required to go before the Board for review of visual and aesthetic character and site layout.
+The purpose of the Design Review Board is to ensure the development of commercial corridors within the Town of Summerville that contribute to a sense of place and pride and further strengthen the integrity of Summerville’s historic and best characteristics.
+New mixed-use development, commercial, and industrial development of all types, multi-family development (excluding townhomes if less than 5 units), and major exterior modifications, are required to go before the Board for review of visual and aesthetic character and site layout.

 The Board is granted the authority to determine the appropriateness of the construction of the commercial site in pursuit of achieving that style which is characteristic of the region, and of Summerville in particular.
-The Board also reviews commercial signs for approval (new and alterations to existing).
+The Board also reviews master sign plans and changeable copy signs for commercial establishments for approval (new and alterations to existing).
 The process aims to respect the character, integrity, and quality of the built environment of the town, without stifling innovative architecture and/or development.

-This Historic District/Board of Architectural Review Board is comprised of seven citizens knowledgeable of historic buildings and architecture.
-The Board reviews all new construction, exterior modifications, and/or demolition of buildings within the Town of Summerville’s Downtown Historic District.
+The Historic District/Board of Architectural Review Board is comprised of seven citizens knowledgeable of historic buildings and architecture.
+The Board reviews all new construction, major exterior modifications, and/or demolition of buildings within the Town of Summerville’s Downtown Historic District.
 Over 700 structures are included in the Historic District.